At some point, pet owners will likely find their dog scratching, itching, and gnawing at their coat as if the dog’s life depended on it.

 Here's where things get worrisome.

 All conventional medications are accompanied by possible adverse reactions.
-With some medications, the potential side effects are relatively mild and for that reason, the conventional drug may be worth the risk.
+With some medications, the potential side effects are relatively mild.
+For that reason, the conventional drug may be worth the risk.

 However, with an immune-suppressing drug like Apoquel, the potential adverse reactions can be extremely dangerous.

-As we previously mentioned, due to its immunosuppressive properties, Apoquel can make your dog more susceptible to infection, including demodicosis, and exacerbate neoplastic conditions.
+As we previously mentioned, due to its immunosuppressive properties, Apoquel can make your dog more susceptible to infections like demodicosis, and exacerbate pre-existing cancers.

 - Vomiting (with or without blood)